Sarohia94/Project-2-History-Quiz/README.md

 # History Quiz - Modern Warfare

 This history quiz is designed to test your knowledge on trivia related to modern warfare.
-The purpose of the site is to see how your knowledge in modern warfare measures up with a short quiz which covers the period from the end of the 19th century to present day.
+The purpose of the site is to measure your knowledge in modern warfare.
+It is a short quiz which covers the period from the end of the 19th century to present day.

-The home page directs you start the quiz or view the scoreboard where the top 5 high scorers are ranked.
+The home page directs you to start the quiz or view the scoreboard where the top 5 high scorers are ranked.
 The quiz consists of 10 multiple choice questions.
 Upon completion you receive a total score and an option to submit your score by entering your name.

 ![Website shown on a range of devices](docs/amiresponsive.png)